 Indonesia's islands (17,000 at last count) are scattered across the Pacific, covering an area comparable to that of California to Maine.
-Rainforests, rice fields, ancient monuments, prolific wildlife and over 300 distinct traditional cultures compose the vast archipelago and make for wondrous explorations.
-It's one of the earth's most diverse destinations in every way, a cultural and natural jigsaw puzzle to challenge and intrigue on a monumental scale.
+Rainforests, rice fields, ancient monuments, prolific wildlife and over 300 distinct traditional cultures are strewn throughout the vast archipelago and make for wondrous exploration.
+It's one of the earth's most diverse destinations in every possible way.
+The experience of Indonesia is a cultural and natural jigsaw puzzle that both challenges and intrigues the most astute travelers.

 Indonesia is a land of natural beauty, rich customs and incredible cultural diversity.
 Whether you are looking for an active, fast-paced excursion or a leisurely, reflective escape, the activities in Indonesia provides ample opportunity for both.

 Komodo is one of the best sea kayaking places on Earth.
 Expect incredible reefs, amazing wildlife, rugged natural beauty and a mystique that defies expression.

 A truly unique Indonesia activity for your one-of-a-kind Southeast Asia travel experience, it is possible to charter yachts and schooners, complete with crew, to enjoy breathtaking views of the lush Indonesian landscape from the startlingly turquoise waters just offshore.
 Some are stylish, like the Perentis.
 Several smaller boats are available, suitable for economical private charters.
 Call your Indonesia Travel Expert for details.

 One of the most popular and spectacular things to do in Indonesia.
 With 17,000 tropical islands, the snorkeling here is unbeatable.
 Here at ATJ, many claim it's the world's best.
 There are numerous live-aboard options to suit nearly any time frame and budget.